 Enrolling a Child in a Different School Without The Other Parent’s Permission

-Custody agreements can feel complicated.
-If you find yourself in a situation where you are unsure of what is allowed, it’s time to reach out to a reputable Myrtle Beach family law attorney.
-At Indigo Family Law, we value the importance of knowing what to expect from your agreement so that you can continue to make the best decisions for your family and your kids.
+Custody agreements can feel overwhelming.
+If you are unsure of what you can do, it’s time to contact a Myrtle Beach family law attorney you trust.
+At Indigo Family Law, we believe in helping you understand your agreement so you can keep making the best choices for your family.

 A parent’s specific requirements and responsibilities after a divorce vary based on the specific facts of your case.
 This is where it may be helpful to have a family law lawyer who knows the system, where things may deviate, and is able to explain what that means to you.
 Understanding the specifics of your custody agreement will ensure you are not violating it and risking contempt.